JackBTochner/roguelite/Documentation/manual/DialogueSystem.md

 Grey nodes indicate the NPC is speaking, Blue nodes are the player.

 A Grey node that splits into multiple Blue nodes is a node that gives the PlayerCharacter a branching choice.
+(Please do not make more than 4 branching choices for a one node, the UI at the moment can support only 4 choices max at one time.)

 ![Conversation Graph](../resources/DialogueSystem/ConversationGraph.png)